 Employees are encouraged to use their accrued annual leave each year.
 Employees cannot cash out leave at the end of a fiscal year.
 Employees may carry over a maximum of eighty (80) hours of unused annual leave and eighty (80) hours of unused sick leave to the subsequent fiscal year.

 Accrued employee annual and sick leave exceeding the eighty (80) hour threshold per category will be forfeited on September 30 of each year.
-Leave accrual occurs only if the employee is on paid status for 80 hours (two 40 hour work weeks) in a pay period.
-If at any point during the two weeks an employee goes on leave without pay, no leave accrual occurs.
-As a rule of general practice, vacation days should be scheduled at least 24 hours in advance.
-Extended vacation of more than one week should be approved 48 hours in advance.
+Leave accrual occurs only if the employee is on paid status for eighty (80) hours (two 40-hour work weeks) in a pay period.
+If at any point during the two (2) weeks an employee goes on leave without pay, no leave accrual occurs.
+As a rule of general practice, leave must be approved prior to leave taken or at least twenty-four (24) hours in advance.
+Extended vacation of more than one (1) week should be approved forty-eight (48) hours in advance.
+Annual leave accrual occurs only if the employee is on paid status.